About me.

 Driven by a dislike for manual processes, I learned Python to fill the gaps that SQL left in the process.
 Combining multiple queries with a fuzzy-wuzzy string match and pandas DataFrames, I was able to reduce the man hours to complete this task down to as little as a minute.
 We still had to wait for the program to run, but we were able to work on other, more fulfilling tasks while we waited.

 That began my love affair with coding.
 Since then, I've explored myriad other languages and frameworks, including JavaScript, TypeScript, HTML/CSS, Java, and C#.
-Recently, I've worked mostly in .NET for work and Node for my personal projects.
+Recently, I've worked mostly with .NET for work and Next.js for my personal projects.

 Also, I began focusing in areas such as cloud services, Agile methodology, DevOps, and database management.
 As a member of a small software development team, I've had my hand in everything.
 No language, framework, or technology is off limits.
 This has not only satisfied my intellectual itch, but made me an all-around better engineer.